cdondrup/petri_net/README.md

 /example_plan/status
 ```

-Now all we need to do is start our two action server that we created in the beginning:
+Now all we need to do is start our two action servers that we created in the beginning:

 ```
 rosrun rpn_recipe_planner simple_test.py
 rosrun rpn_recipe_planner test.py
 ```

-Now everything is ready to run and we could just start the action server of our plan directly using:
+Now everything is ready to run and we can just start the action server of our plan directly using:

 ```
 $ rostopic pub /example_plan/goal rpn_recipe_planner_msgs/RosServerActionGoal "header: